upendrak/swc-stanford-20180329/sessions/shell.rst

 	$ for filename in *.dat
 	  do
 		echo $filename
-		head -n 10 $filename | tail -n 3
+		head -n 10 ${filename} | tail -n 3
 	  done
+	  basilisk.dat
+	  CCGCACCTCT
+	  CCTATCTACA
+	  TGTTTGTCTC
+	  unicorn.dat
+	  CCGAACATAA
+	  ACGCTTTAAC
+	  GTCCCTCCAG

+Here it grabs the first 10 lines of the files and then show the last 3 rows.

-Going back to our original file renaming problem, we can solve it using this loop:
+Now going back to our original file renaming problem, we can solve it using this loop:

 .. code-block :: bash

 	$ for filename in *.dat
 	  do
-	  	echo $filename
+	  	echo $filename original-$filename
 	  	mv $filename original-$filename
 	  done
-	basilisk.dat
+	basilisk.dat original-basilisk.dat
-	unicorn.da
+	unicorn.dat original-unicorn.dat

 This loop runs the ``mv`` command once for each filename.
-The first time, when ``$filename`` expands to basilisk.dat, the shell executes:
+The first time, when ``$filename`` expands to ``basilisk.dat``, the shell executes:

 .. code-block :: bash